-Schistosomiasis is one of the most prevalent parasitic diseases in developing countries centered on Africa and South America.
-The disease has a particularly high incidence rate among children.
-The existing “gold standard” treatment for schistosomiasis is praziquantel.
-However, one challenge is that praziquantel tablets are difficult to administer to preschool-age children, including infants and toddlers, mainly due to the risk of choking stemming from the tablets’ large size and the drug’s bitter taste.
+Schistosomiasis is one of the most prevalent parasitic diseases in developing countries, notably in Africa and South America.
+The disease has a particularly high incidence among children.
+The existing “standard of care” treatment for schistosomiasis is praziquantel.
+However, at present, the group of infected preschool-age children, including infants and toddlers, is left untreated in public health programs due to lack of relevant clinical data and a missing appropriate child-friendly formulation of the drug.
+Young children cannot swallow the existing tablet because of its large size and bitter taste.

 Newly developed pediatric formulation (top) and existing tablet (bottom)

 ©Global Health Innovative Technology Fund

 ※This movie was created by GHIT Fund on July 2019